 Objective Analysis: CRC and Carson M. Horton, RS®, are independent, third-party consultants with no actual or apparent conflict of interest which would prevent them from rendering an objective and impartial opinion regarding the appropriate level of reserve funding for the property which is the subject of this reserve study.

-The authors of this reserve study have no other involvement with the Client other than to prepare or update the reserve study.
-Neither Mr. Horton or CRC derive any financial benefits from any Client except by providing reserve study or reserve study updates services to the Client.
+The authors of this reserve study have no financial, personal, or ongoing business involvement with the Association other than to prepare or update the reserve study.

 Statement of Purpose: The purpose of this reserve study is to provide a planning and budgeting tool to assist in the development of a long-range financial plan to pay for the major repair, maintenance, and replacement of the Common Elements for which reserves are established by the analysis.
-Because this reserve study relies on assumptions regarding future events over which CRC has no control, the accuracy of replacement costs or scheduling expenditures cannot be guaranteed.
+Because this reserve study relies on assumptions regarding future events over which CRC has no control, the accuracy of replacement costs and scheduling cannot be guaranteed.

-Assumption of Quality Workmanship: This analysis assumes that all components and equipment will be installed correctly, in a workmanlike manner, using generally accepted construction practices.
+Assumptions: This analysis assumes that all components and equipment will be installed correctly, in a workmanlike manner, using generally accepted construction practices.
 It is expected routine preventive maintenance will be performed throughout the entire lifecycle of all components whether such maintenance expenses are provided for in this reserve funding plan.
-The component replacement schedules, and corresponding funding projections presented in the reserve study assume all components will achieve their normal life expectancy before requiring replacement, unless otherwise noted.
+The component replacement schedules and corresponding funding projections presented in the reserve study assume all components will achieve their normal life expectancy before requiring replacement, unless otherwise noted.